Town Avoids Paying Massive $5 Million Ransom In Cyberattack

 After IT personnel discovered the attack the next day, city officials contacted the anonymous hacker through an email address provided and were told to pay the ransom — one of the largest-ever known demands for such an attack — in exchange for a decryption key to unlock the city's data.

 Mitchell said he was initially opposed to talking with the attacker, a position most cybersecurity experts recommend.
-Experts say paying the ransom can encourage hackers to launch other attacks or repeated strikes against a city who paid up.
+Experts say paying the ransom can encourage hackers to launch other attacks or repeated strikes against a city that paid up.

 But Mitchell changed his mind, offering the perpetrator $400,000, using insurance proceeds, because that was about how much other cities had paid in similar circumstances to get their files back.
 The city's insurance policy covers ransom payments, and Mitchell insisted it would not have come out of taxpayers' pockets.